 You have probably heard the terms service dog and assistance dog before, but do you know what these terms truly mean?
 Generally speaking, a service dog or assistance dog is a working dog specially trained to help a person or group of people with a disability or specific needs.
 However, there is a bit more to the definition of a service dog, especially in the eyes of the law.
 A service dog is a type of working dog but is very different from other working dogs like police dogs and search-and-rescue dogs.

 According to the Americans with Disabilities Act, "service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities."
 The dog must not be a pet, but be specially trained to assist the handler with something directly related to his or her disability.
-Emotional support dogs are not considered service animals.
-In addition, therapy dogs are not considered service dogs in the eyes of the law.
+Neither emotional support dogs nor therapy dogs are considered service animals in the eyes of the law.